The Ultimate Jazz Piano Guide: Chords, Voicings, Improvisation & Harmony

 For every chord in jazz, there are multiple scale choices.

-However, there is a simple foundational system:
+However, there is a simple formula that works almost every time:

 Chord tones + whole step principle